 - Retirement Planning

 - Tax Planning

 The employees in private banking are very hard working.
 Sometimes the private banking clients are owners /promoters of business, thus, the private banking.
 Cross Referrals between private banking and corporate banking business are very important.
-Along with this, Private Banks depend on Bank’s Treasury and asset management companies that provide them with innovative products and thus, competitive advantage.
+Along with this, Private Banks depend on the Bank’s Treasury and asset management companies.
+Since it provides them with innovative products and thus, competitive advantage.